ramonsouzarss/ramonsouzarss/README.md

 - 🐍 Pythonist diving into the field of Data Science and Software Engineering.
 - 📈 Currently, I'm working as Data Analyst and Business Intelligence consultant for third-sector organizations.
 - ☕ Passionate about data analysis, cloud computing, and good software development practices.
 I’m always learning and eager to apply my skills in solving real-world problems.
-- 🪖 Veteran with nine years of experience serving in the Brazilian Army as a Sergeant.
+- 🪖 Veteran with nine years of experience serving as a Sergeant in the Brazilian Army.

 ---